 These ideas will hopefully help you get started in the right direction with the management of your forest or woodlot.
 There are many benefits you can enjoy from your woodlot, and getting started correctly will ensure you can realize all those benefits.
-If you would like additional information you can contact Cornell University Department of Natural Resources (607-255-2115) and request the "Extension Forestry General Information Packet".
-Also, contact your local office of Cornell Cooperative Extension for publications such as the Conservation Circular "Assistance for New York
+If you would like additional information you can go to the ForestConnect website at: www.ForestConnect.info or contact your local office of Cornell Cooperative Extension office.
+Participating in forestry is the fun part, so enjoy the process.